 Darwin’s most important insight was that natural selection is the engine of adaptation and biological diversification.
-Our group studies the genetic basis of adaptation in the lab (Fry, Werren, Orr), as well as theoretical aspects adaptation (Orr, Garrigan).
+Our group studies the genetic basis of adaptation in the lab (Fry, Werren, Orr, Brisson), as well as theoretical aspects adaptation (Orr).
 The Fry Lab uses the genetic tools of Drosophila melanogaster to dissect the molecular basis of ethanol resistance in the wild.
 The Werren Lab has developed new genomic resources in species of Nasonia parasitic wasps to study the genetic and developmental basis of species differences in morphology.
 The Jaenike Lab studies the ecology, population dynamics, and geographical spread of a maternally transmitted endosymbiont (Spiroplasma) that confers resistance to nematodes that parasitize Drosophila.
 The Lambert Lab uses the marine snail, Ilyanassa, as a model system to study the evolution of novel mechanisms of embryonic development.
+The Brisson Lab studies the molecular genetic basis of winged and wingless morphs of aphids.
 The Orr Lab has also made seminal contributions to our understanding of the population genetics of adaptation.

 Our program has long been at the forefront of work on the evolution and consequences of the selfish genetic elements that parasitize genomes.
 The Eickbush Lab, for example, has played an important role in understanding how mobile selfish DNA elements evolve and persist in host genomes.
 The Werren Lab has been a leader in the study selfish genes, from the wide-ranging intracellular parasite, Wolbachia, to repetitive DNAs, to the ultra-selfish B-chromosome of Nasonia.
-Meanwhile, work in the Jaenike and Presgraves Labs focuses on the evolutionary genetics of selfish segregation distorter chromosomes in Drosophila.
+The Larracuente lab studies the evolutionary and functional genomics of satellite DNA— large arrays of tandemly repeated sequences that can make up a huge fraction of eukaryotic genomes.
+Work in the Jaenike, Presgraves and Larracuente Labs focus on the evolutionary genetics of selfish segregation distorter chromosomes in Drosophila.
 Allen Orr’s lab recently discovered that a segregation disorter gene contributes to speciation between two young Drosophila species.